veracity/veracity-documentation/sections/dataworkbench/apiendpoints.md

     }
 ```

+### To get a schema by its ID
+Call the `https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/Schemas/{schemaId}` endpoint with the GET method.

+### To get schema version ID
+Call the `https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/Schemas/schemaversions/{schemaVersionId}` endpoint with the GET method.

+### To create a new schema
+Call the `https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/Schemas/add` endpoint with the POST method.

+Note that only a workspace admin can do this.

+### To patch a schema (change name, short name, or description)
+Call the `https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/Schemas/{schemaId}` endpoint with the PATCH method.

+Note that only a workspace admin can do this.

+### To add schema version
+Call the `https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/Schemas/schemaversions/add` endpoint with the POST method.

+Note that only a workspace admin can do this.

+### To make schema version default
+Call the `https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/Schemas/{schemaId}/schemaversions/{schemaVersionId}` endpoint with the PATCH method.

+Note that only a workspace admin can do this.

+## Workspace and tenant endpoints

+Each customer has one tenant in Data Workbench.
+A tenant can have multiple workspaces.

+### To check what workspaces you can access within a tenant
+Call the `https://api.veracity.com/veracity/dw/gateway/api/v1/tenants/{tenantId}/workspaces` endpoint with a GET method.

-To query activity logs for a workspace, call the endpoint https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/ledger providing the ID of the workspace.
+### To query activity logs for a workspace
+Call the endpoint https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/ledger providing the ID of the workspace.

 In the request, you must provide:
 * [Authorization and authentication](authentication.md)